Learning Optimized Risk Scores: Introduction

-\subsubsection{Prior Work}
+\paragraph{Prior Work}

 Our paper extends work that was first published in KDD \citep{ustun2016kdd}.
-Real-world applications of \RiskSLIM{} include building a screening tool for adult ADHD from a short self-reported questionnaire \citep{ustun2016adhd} and building a risk score for ICU seizure prediction \citep{struck2017association}.
-Applications of this work have been discussed in a paper that was a finalist for the 2017 INFORMS Wagner Prize \citep{WagnerInterfaces2018}.
+Real-world applications of \RiskSLIM{} include building a screening tool for adult ADHD from a short self-reported questionnaire \citep{ustun2016adhd}, and building a risk score for ICU seizure prediction \citep{struck2017association}.
+Applications of this work have been discussed in a paper that was a finalist for the 2017 INFORMS Daniel H. Wagner Prize \citep{RudinUs18}, and the application to seizure prediction \citep{ustun2016adhd} was awarded the 2019 INFORMS Innovative Applications in Analytics Award.